Swasch234/Corporate-Business-Activity-Index/README.md

 ## Notes

-- Rows with any missing values across the five series are dropped before PCA (`dropna()`).
-Ensure your input data has reasonable coverage across all five series to avoid significant data loss.
+- **Coverage start:** The effective start date for the composite index is approximately **December 2000**, when JOLTS job openings data (`JTSJOL`) begins.
+Dates prior to that will be dropped by `dropna()` regardless of coverage in the other four series.
-- The index is **relative**, not absolute — it reflects conditions within the sample period, not against an external benchmark.
+- **Relative index:** The 0–100 scale is relative to the sample period, not an external benchmark.
+A reading of 100 means the strongest conditions observed within the data window, not an absolute maximum.
-- NBER recession dates are hardcoded for 2001, 2007–2009, and 2020.
-Update the `recessions` list in the script to extend coverage.
+- **NBER recession shading:** Recession bands are hardcoded for the 2001, 2007–2009, and 2020 downturns.
+Update the `recessions` list in the script to add any subsequent NBER-designated recession periods.
+- **Quarterly series interpolation:** After monthly resampling, `PNFI` values will repeat within each quarter (last-observation-carried-forward via `.last()`).
+This is a reasonable approximation but slightly smooths the quarterly signal.